At Shanghai vigil, bold shout for change preceded crackdown

 Heads turned in shock.

 Her boldness shattered perhaps the biggest political taboo in China.
 Xi, the country’s most authoritarian leader since Mao Zedong, has purged the press, tightened censorship and built a digital surveillance apparatus to exert control.
-A good chunk of his reputation and authority has been intertwined with the avowed correctness of the strict anti-COVID policies.

 A protester who identified himself only as Marco called the remark “unimaginable.”
 Speaking Xi’s name strikes fear, he said, because the leader is “an untouchable taboo in many people’s hearts.”